-Bill Bryant, WKYT, and Brian Simmons discuss "What's Happening in the Workplace?" on KY Newsmakers in May 2019.
-(Click on picture to link to the segment) Brian brings the most current insights and information on workplace topics and matters that concern all Members of today's workforce.
+Bill Bryant, WKYT, and Brian Simmons discuss "What's Happening in the Workplace?" on KY Newsmakers quarterly.
+(Click picture and link to the most recent segment - starts at the 11:23 timeline mark) Brian brings the most current insights and information on workplace topics and matters that concern all Members of today's workforce.
 More than that, though, Brian always brings "the rest of the story".
-Stayed tuned for more workplace issue discussions with Bill and the WKYT Team in the coming months.
+Stay tuned for more workplace issue discussions with Bill and the WKYT Team in the coming months.

 Whether a customized keynote workshop, multiple session course or a one-on-one presentation skills coaching session, Brian creates programs that provide educational solutions, engaging activities, and entertaining delivery methods.
 Contact BEST Edutainment - we can design workshops, presentations or conference content creations that fit your needs today.

 JOIN ME ON AUG.
 29TH AT THE 35TH ANNUAL KY SOCIETY OF HUMAN RESOURCES CONFERENCE AND EXPERIENCE BEST EDUTAINMENT WORKSHOPS:

 By HR.
 For HR.
 Quite Simply, HR. - Legendary HR Principles and Behaviors